Kuretsuki/MP/README.md

 - The game ends if the player falls in water or collects all mushrooms.
 - Each frame, the map is updated and displayed using load_mapp.

+## Code Quality and Compliance
+This project adheres to strict code quality standards to ensure readability, maintainability, and full PEP 8 compliance and strict type hinting, as required by the project extension.
+The following tools are used for static analysis:

+1.**Ruff(Linter and Formatter):** An extremely fast tool used to enforce code style (PEP 8) and linting checks across the entire codebase.

+2.**Pyright(Type Checker):** A dedicated, strict type checker used to statically analyze all code, ensuring the accuracy and correctness of all Python type hints.

 ## Unit Test Description
 ### Overview
 The project contains unit tests for the following key modules: